 Creating psychologically safe environments for discussions is crucially important and takes time to create.
 Shelter in place has actually created a unique opportunity for leaders to invest more time building trust through One-to-one’s.
 This in turn creates an environment in which growth can occur.
 As an example, creating a professional development plan for an employee is easier when both the leader and their direct report agree on the performance gaps and then work together to build the plan.
 Coaching beyond managing involves challenging and supporting your employee as they try to apply their learning into action.

-Remote Managing Challenge #3: Driving Discretionary Effort
+The #3 challenge managing Remote teams #3: Driving Discretionary Effort

 Expect this to be harder to happen virtually.
 The “secret sauce” to a high performing sales leader is the discretionary effort they enable with their team which in turn delivers above goal results.
 For example, in a virtual 1-1, crack open a learning opportunity once trust has been established.
 Helping them see their untapped potential is the goal and sometimes this can be a difficult conversation.